ojustino/ipa-sba-sinnet/README.md

-HTML DOM manipulation, JavaScript event triggering, cross-browser (Chromium, Firefox) and cross-OS (Mac, Ubuntu) support, Data(Frame) manipulation with `pandas`, cloud-based Jupyter environment creation with Binder and Docker, testing and continuous integration with `pytest` and Travis, object-oriented programming, regular expressions, and a lot of persistence.
+HTML DOM manipulation, JavaScript event triggering, cross-browser (Chromium, Firefox) and cross-OS (Mac, Ubuntu) support, Data(Frame) manipulation with `pandas`, cloud-based Jupyter environment creation with Binder and Docker, testing and continuous integration with `pytest` and GitHub Actions (or Travis in earlier commits), object-oriented programming, regular expressions, and a lot of persistence.

 The site doesn't have a public API and is designed for front-end, click-based interaction.
 Its backend system for querying match data has a number of